Nugent-Hopkins, Draisaitl lead Oilers to win - Edmonton | Globalnews.ca

 Nugent-Hopkins responded just over a minute later, deflecting a pass from Alex Chiasson past Kings starter Jonathan Quick.

-The goals kept coming as Draisaitl bobbed and weaved his way through the defence before scoring his 44th of the season.
+The goals kept coming as Draisaitl bobbed and weaved his way through the defence before scoring.

 The Oilers made it 3-1 midway through the first when Kassian picked the top corner for his 15th of the season.